Skip to main content

 If you need assistance or have any questions, please reach out to us through:

-• The help chat widget in the bottom-right corner of this page
+• The help chat widget available on the Support link in the sidebar

 • Email at support@oodle.ai